ADR-007/requests-asserts/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/requests-asserts)
 ![PyPI - Status](https://img.shields.io/pypi/status/requests-asserts)

-The decorator and context manager to mock and verify HTTP requests made by `requests` library.
+The decorator and context manager to mock and verify HTTP requests made by `requests` library for `unittest`.

 ## How to install